 When winter spread its sterile, cold ennui.

-Jonathan said that this is generally interpreted as being about artistic sterility but certainly works for depression as well.
+Jonathan said that this is generally interpreted as being about artistic sterility, but it certainly works for depression as well.

 And one other note: we have a pond in the middle of our campus which is regularly stalked by a great blue heron.
 One year it became trapped in the ice.
 The students tried to save it but its leg was broken so of course it died.